 Drink more filtered water, and lots of it.
 Consume enough filtered water daily to flush out your system.
-Water is vital to our systems functioning properly.
+Water is absolutely vital to keeping our systems functioning properly, and to ridding our bodies of toxins.
 You can also drink from pitchers that are designed to make your drinking water more alkaline, such as the Pitcher of LIFE.
-I have one of these Alkalkine Water Sticks that I use at home.
+I also have one of these Alkalkine Water Sticks that I use at home.

 Drink green tea, it is a natural purifier.
 Green tea is loaded with polyphenols, which are strong antioxidants that protect the cells in your body from free radical damage.
 Need more persuading to go grab a glass?
 Here are 10 reasons why you should drink green tea.

-Eat right: In addition to going organic and eliminating foods that are harmful, you can add foods that are helpful.
+Eat right: There’s a reason why the old saying goes that you are what you eat.
+In addition to going organic and eliminating foods that are harmful, you can add foods that are helpful.
 For example, foods that are high in fiber and those rich in vitamin C are purifying to the body.
 In fact, many of the natural detox supplements available in health food stores are made up of foods rich in fiber and vitamin C.

 You can also get your detox in by increasing your intake of dark berries and fruits as well as green leafy vegetables.
 Their antioxidants pack a punch that will knock out the free radicals in the body.

 If you love garlic or cilantro in your dinners, keep on eating them!
 Garlic and cilantro are two of the best natural body detoxifiers available.
 Garlic helps your body fight the effects of toxins while cilantro has antifungal properties and the ability to remove toxins quickly.
 So that pesto sauce you love is healthy for you too!